 Embedded World 2020 takes place on February 25-27, 2020 in Nuremberg, Germany.
 Now in its 18th year, the conference covers all aspects of the development and application of embedded systems, from fundamental technologies to development processes and special fields of application.
 With nearly 2,000 participants and 31,000 visitors the conference has over the years become an international meeting place for the professional embedded developer community.

-In addition to the booth, several of the Zephyr Project leaders will be giving presentations.
+Several of the Zephyr Project leaders from Bluetooth SIG, the Linux Foundation, Nordic Semiconductor and NXP will be giving presentations.

 On Wednesday, February 26:

 At 11:30 – 12 pm, Prof. Robert Oshana with NXP Semiconductors, will give a presentation titled, “Practical Software Testing Techniques and Guidelines for Embedded Systems.”
 Embedded technology has revolutionized sectors of the industry in ways that were previously never thought possible.
 For this reason, product testing is becoming increasingly important.
 Ensuring that our embedded technology functions properly is a priority for most companies, regardless of where that technology happens to be located.
 In this presentation we will explore white box and black box techniques for testing embedded systems, talk about system and performance testing, and summarize some of the unique testing requirements and approaches for real-time embedded systems.
 Topics include static and dynamic analysis techniques, exploratory testing, equivalence partitioning and boundary value analysis, and hueristics based testing methods.

 At 12:30-1 pm, Kate Stewart with the Linux Foundation will give a presentation titled, “Safety Certification and Open Source – Can They Work Together?”